-Law enforcement is a dangerous field to work in for the fact that an officer potentially puts their life at risk every day they put on the uniform.
+Law enforcement is a dangerous field to work in, given the fact that an officer potentially puts their life at risk every day they put on the uniform.
 They encounter violent altercations with criminals that can result in serious injury and even death.
-Fortunately, most officers do get to go home to their families at the end of their shift, but there are times where they may end their day in a condition that is different than the one they started their shift in.
+Fortunately, most officers get to go home to their families at the end of their shift, but there are times where they may end their day in a condition that is different than the one they started their shift in.

 Obtaining Benefits For Your Recovery

 There are a number of benefits provided by workers’ compensation.
 Those benefits are: